 - Always let chicken ‘rest’ once it’s pulled from the Instant Pot.
 This helps the juices redistribute back into the meat keeping it extra juicy.

 - Air Fryer Whole Chicken – So easy

 - Chicken Vegetable Stir Fry – Healthy

 - Instant Pot Chicken Fajita Bowls – Quick and Easy

 - Instant Pot Chicken Ramen with Sweet Chili Oil – Comforting

 - Instant Pot Garlic Parmesan Chicken Thighs – So Flavorful

 Instant Pot Whole Chicken

-Pour the wine over the chicken and secure the lid.
-Select the manual setting, set to high, and increase time to 25 minutes.
+- Select the manual setting, set to HIGH pressure, and increase the time to 25 minutes.